scottmo/gcbc_telescript_renderer/README.md

 http://localhost:3000/?src=${docId1}&sub=${docId2}&provider=gdrive

 For Google Docs, `src` should be a Google Doc.
 It'll be downloaded as an HTML, so styles will be preserved along with other modifications. `sub` needs to be a JSON file with an array of key/value pairs for custom substitutions.

+By default, it
+- hides text surrounded by 【】[]
+- make text lighter surrounded by （）()